devanshvashisht/pratilipi/README.md

    - **TypeDefs**: Define the schema for the data types and operations allowed in the API.

 2. **Type Definitions and Resolvers**:
-   Define your schema in the `typedefs` file, which specifies the types and operations (queries and mutations) that can be performed.
+   -Define your schema in the `typedefs` file, which specifies the types and operations (queries and mutations) that can be performed.
 Implement the corresponding logic in the resolvers file.

 3. **Setup Apollo Server**:
    - The Apollo Server is configured in `server.js` to handle GraphQL queries and mutations through a single `/graphql` endpoint.